LAU-CSC447/openmpi_setup/README.md

 Complete the tasks below

 ### Task 1
-Modify `hello_mpi.c` to print 'Hello CSC447 from...' instead of 'Hello world from...'.
+Modify `hello_mpi.c` to print 'Hello CSC447 from...' instead of 'Hello world from...'
 Compile and test your program.
-For example:
+Example output:
 ```
 Hello CSC447 from processor Karims-MacBook-Air.local, rank 0 out of 4 processors
 Hello CSC447 from processor Karims-MacBook-Air.local, rank 1 out of 4 processors